 While the science on intermittent fasting is still in its early stages, promising research has shown a variety of potential health benefits for followers.

 1. Weight Loss

 Intermittent fasting has been shown to reduce overall calorie consumption throughout the day by restricting the time you're allowed to eat.
-Indeed, in an October 2014 review published in the New England Journal of Medicine found that in short-term studies involving adults who are overweight or obese, IF is just as effective as overall calorie restriction for weight loss.
+Indeed, a December 2019 review published in the New England Journal of Medicine found that in short-term studies involving adults who are overweight or obese, IF is just as effective as overall calorie restriction for weight loss.

 IF might also be a boon for dieters who've hit a weight-loss plateau.
 A February 2018 study published in the International Journal of Obesity found that alternating periods of energy (calorie) restriction — which can be achieved via fasting — with periods of energy balance allowed subjects to achieve greater weight and fat loss.
 In other words, IF may help you avoid the metabolic process that causes your body to stop shedding pounds during a weight-loss attempt.

 In a nutshell: While more research needs to be done, IF shows promise for weight loss without the need for counting calories.

 Budding research also suggests that IF may help decrease inflammation in the body.

 Inflammation is your immune system's natural response to injury or infection, according to Harvard Health Publishing.
 When you sprain your ankle or come down with a cold, your body mounts an attack — led by an army of white blood cells — to help you heal.

 While inflammation can be a good thing in small doses, chronic inflammation — triggered by toxins in food or the environment, or sometimes excess fat cells in the body — has been linked to serious health conditions, from diabetes to heart disease and cancer.

 But the December 2019 review in the New England Journal of Medicine found that intermittent fasting reduces widespread inflammation in the body, which means IF may help lower your risk of developing certain chronic diseases.